SpectralOps/spectral-pre-commit/README.md

         hooks:
         - id: spectral
     ```
+2. Run `pre-commit install` to install Spectral as a pre-commit hook for your repo.
-2. Make sure you have the spectral executable in your PATH.
+3. Make sure you have the spectral executable in your PATH.
-3. Make sure you have your Spectral DSN (`spk-xxx`) as an env var.
+4. Make sure you have your Spectral DSN (`spk-xxx`) as an env var.

 See [spectralops/spectral-example-pre-commit](https://github.com/SpectralOps/spectral-example-pre-commit) for a live example.